Yamato-Security/takajo/README.md

 Options:

 - `-c, --column-name CustomEvtxColumn`: Optional: Specify a custom column name for the evtx column.
 Default is Hayabusa's default of `EvtxFile`.
-- `-o, --output`: Save the results to a text file.
+- `-o, --output result.txt`: Save the results to a text file.
 The default is to print to screen.
 - `-q, --quiet`: Do not display logo.

 Example: